 Morrison’s Penalty Rate Cuts Leave Australian Workers Thousands of Dollars Worse Off

-If Scott Morrison and the Liberals are elected on 18 May, cuts to penalty rates will leave workers up to $26,000 worse off.
+If Scott Morrison, the Liberals and Nationals get their way, cuts to penalty rates will leave workers up to $26,000 worse off.

 Cuts since 2017 have left low paid Australian workers under the retail, hospitality, fast food, restaurant and pharmacy awards thousands of dollars worse off.

 A pharmacy worker will lose up to $7,000 this year (2019-20) and up to $26,000 over the next three years.

 When everything is going up except people’s wages, the last thing that workers need is another cut to their take-home pay.